Create Freehand Signal Data Using Mouse or Multi-Touch Gestures

 a touchscreen, use common multi-touch gestures such as tap, pan, pinch, and double-tap

 (select all).
 By default, freehand signal data is in

-To add freehand signal data, in the Signal Editor tab, select Signal > Draw Signal option.
+To add freehand signal data, in the Signal Editor tab, select Insert > Draw Signal option.
 A Draw tab opens.

 You can draw your own signal lines or points, use MATLAB® expression to enter data, move signal lines or points across the canvas, take an image of the lines of the canvas, and add the data to the Signal Editor.